Scroll to top

 Bodyguard Hire

-Armed and unarmed close protection officers registered with PSIRA South Africa.
+Armed and unarmed close protection officers registered with PSIRA South Africa, with documented Johannesburg operational experience.

 Executive Protection

-Full executive protection details with armoured vehicles and advance reconnaissance.
+Full executive protection details with armoured vehicles, advance reconnaissance, and contingency planning for carjacking and unrest scenarios.

 Security Drivers

-Anti-hijack trained drivers with armoured vehicle access across the Johannesburg metro.
+Anti-hijack trained drivers with access to B4 and B6 armoured vehicles across the Johannesburg metro.

 Residential Security

-Property security assessment, guard management, and armed response coordination.
+Property security assessment, guard management, CCTV coordination, and armed response integration for executive residences.

 Compliance